 Is the Delonghi Primadonna Worth It?

-Again it depends exactly what is meant by worth it, and what you’re comparing to, but the Primadonna is the premium range (except for the Maestosa) which is mainly about the clever features it provides including several ingest options and the cold milk froth function.
-If you’re uncertain if it’s worth it, just look at the difference between the Primadonna and the other options you’re considering where the features are concerned, and then ask yourself if these additional features are worth it for you.
+Again it depends exactly what is meant by worth it, and what you’re comparing to, but the Primadonna is the premium range (except for the Maestosa) which is mainly about the clever features it provides including lots of beverage options and the cold milk froth role.
+If you’re uncertain if it’s worth it, actually look at the difference between the Primadonna and the other options you’re considering where the features are concerned, and then ask yourself if these additional features are worth it for you.

 What’s the Difference Between Delonghi Dinamica and Dinamica Plus?

-Dinamica and Dinamica plus are almost the same machine, however the Plus version has connectivity via the app, customisable drinks, and touch screen.
+Dinamica and Dinamica plus are almost the same machine, but the Plus version has connectivity via the app, customisable drinks, and touch screen.

 What’s the Difference Between Magnifica and Magnifica S?